zopefoundation/importchecker/README.txt

 * Official Python 2 support was dropped.
-Informal tests indicate `importchecker` still works for Python 2, but since the AST structures can differ between Python 2 and Python 3, no support is claimed.
+Informal tests indicate `importchecker` still works for Python 2, but since the AST structures can differ between Python 2 and Python 3, no support is formally claimed.

 * One source tree path argument at the time can be passed to the command line utility.